-Many people who struggle with addiction experience themselves as stuck in a fixed pattern of existence.
+Many people struggling with life difficulties find themselves as stuck in a fixed pattern of existence.
 The concept of self-states, however, can help people widen their experience of themselves to allow for greater self-awareness, self-acceptance and flexibility.
 Rather than seeing themselves as having a personality set in stone, people can see themselves as experiencing different self-states or distinct “modes of being” in response to particular situations for specific periods of time.
 Using the concept of fluid, temporary self-states can give you immeasurable flexibility and power to alter difficult-to-change behaviors.

 Helps Lead to Greater Self-Acceptance

-Addiction is often an attempt to medicate feelings associated with uncomfortable aspects of one’s personality.
+To be human means to develop less-than-ideal strategies to avoid feelings associated with uncomfortable aspects of one’s personality.
 The concept of self-states makes it easier for people to examine what they might consider “less desirable” aspects of themselves without letting these aspects define who they are.
-People are way more than just addicts; they are complex humans that have different selves appear in different situations.
+Unfortunately, people often don’t appreciate how complex they really are—that they have different selves appear in different situations or even within the course of a therapy hour.
 All of your self-states are welcome and deserve a seat at the table.

 Helps to Stay Connected with Desire to Change

 Philip Bromberg, the psychoanalyst most often associated with the concept of self-states, writes that “health is the ability to stand in the spaces between realities without losing any of them—the capacity to feel like oneself while being many.”
-In addiction treatment terms, learning new coping responses requires the ability to access that part of your self that remembers the emotional consequences of impulsive behavior and stays connected to your vision of a different future.
-Instead of only feeling the pleasurable anticipation of instant gratification, you’re also able to access that part of you that wants to live differently, no matter how elusive that may seem in the moment.
+Learning more adaptive coping responses requires the ability to tolerate the conflicting parts of oneself that want different things.
+By increasing your capacity to live with this conflict without seeking to end it prematurely, you start to make better decisions, no matter how elusive that may seem in the moment.

 Helps to Understand Triggers